The end of summer is coming up in September.

 We’ve created a principle that helps you understand your current strategy – it’s called the ACDA Principle™ (pronounced act-duh).

-It covers the four areas of an operation:
+It covers the four areas of your operation: Awareness, Communication, Documentation, and Analysis.

 We encourage you to refer to the Principle regularly.